cheminfo/mrz/README.md

 ### parse(mrz)

 Parses the provided MRZ.
-The argument can be an array of lines of a single string including line breaks.
+The argument can be an array of lines or a single string including line breaks.
 This function throws an error if the input is in an unsupported format.
 It will never throw an error when there are invalid fields in the MRZ.
 Instead, the `result.valid` value will be `false` and